MAKESHIFT THEATER BEGINS 25-26 SEASON AT HISTORIC COACH HOUSE VENUE

 The Akron Woman’s City Club has been a cornerstone of Akron’s cultural landscape, and this partnership continues its legacy of supporting the arts in Summit County.
 “We’re honored to work with the Akron Woman’s City Club on this exciting venture,” Bond added.
 The Coach House has been a beloved venue for theater productions in the past, and we look forward to honoring that tradition while bringing our creative vision to the space.

 Support for the theater’s mission can be made on Venmo via @Makeshift-Theater.
+Interested volunteers should contact makeshiftakron@gmail.com for opportunities to support our mission.

 “ Local theater is the lifeblood of a thriving cultural community.”